ENCODE-DCC/encoded/src/encoded/docs/schema-changes.md

 5. Document the changes to the corresponding log file within the **schemas/changelogs** directory.

 **Specific example from the treatment object schema change:**
-For example, a minor change in the treatment object after version 11 that allowed one to use *μg/kg* as treatment units is shown below:
+For example, a minor change in the treatment object after version 11 that allowed one to use *μg/kg* as treatment amount units is shown below:

         ### Minor changes since schema version 11